chloealbright/DevHiveMind/Architecture/Methodology/Twelve Factor App Official Description/Twelve Factor App Admin processes.md

 ---
 tags:
+  - methodology
 author:
   - jacgit18
-Status:
+Status: Done
 Started:
 EditDate:
 Relates:
 ---
-## Official Description
 ### Run admin/management tasks as one-off processes

 The [process formation](https://12factor.net/concurrency) is the array of processes that are used to do the app’s regular business (such as handling web requests) as it runs.
 Separately, developers will often wish to do one-off administrative or maintenance tasks for the app, such as: